Cranberry Sauce

 • Rinse the cranberries in a strainer, and make sure to pick out any little stems or shriveled or bruised berries.

-• In a large saucepan combine the water and the sugar.
+• In a large saucepan, combine the water and the sugar.
 Bring to a boil over high heat, then reduce the heat and simmer until the sugar has completely dissolved and the mixture is reduced by half, about 4 minutes.
 Add the cranberries and return to a simmer.
 Simmer, stirring occasionally, until the berries have burst, about 15 minutes.
-Add the orange juice and zest, lemon zest and simmer for another 2 to 3 minutes.
+Add the orange juice and zest, lemon zest, and simmer for another 2 to 3 minutes.

 • Remove from the heat and let cool to room temperature.
-You can store in in the fridge for up to 2 weeks, or freeze it in an airtight container for up to 6 months.
+You can store it in the fridge for up to 2 weeks, or freeze it in an airtight container for up to 6 months.
 Bring to room temperature before serving.

 Notes